adamw/website/content/blog/2012-02-06-elasticmq-0-3-new-api-new-in-memory-storage.md

       })</p></div>
     ";}
 categories:
-  - AWS
+  - aws
-  - ElasticMQ
+  - cloud
-  - Java
+  - elasticmq
-  - Scala
+  - java
-  - SQS
+  - scala
-  - Uncategorized
+  - messaging

 ---
 [ElasticMQ][1] 0.3 just got released!
 ElasticMQ is a simple message queue system, which exposes both a native and an Amazon SQS-compatible interface.
 There are two major changes in this release.